jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

     "app_metadata": { "signup_fingerprint": data.fingerprint }
   ```

   Your implementation details will vary depending on your user registration flow.
-The end result should be that when creating a new user in Auth0 via API that the fingerprint is sent within the users `app_metadata`.
+The end result when creating a new user in Auth0 via API should be the fingerprint being sent within the users `app_metadata` as shown above.

 3. Open your website or application with Fingerprint Pro installed.
 You should see your identification event inside the Fingerprint [dashboard](https://dashboard.fingerprint.com/) → **Fingerprint Pro**.